Dean Park Hotel

 Our Inspector's view

-The Dean Park Hotel is ideally located in a peaceful residential location on the edge of Kirkcaldy just a couple of minutes from the A92.
-The Dean Park has enjoyed a massive refurbishment programme since 2019 and the transformation is wonderful to see.
+The Dean Park Hotel is located in a peaceful residential area on the edge of Kirkcaldy just a couple of minutes from the A92.
+The hotel has undergone an extensive refurbishment programme since 2019 and the transformation is wonderful to see.
 Bedrooms are well appointed and presented with thoughtful extras as standard.
-A choice of dining with the Grande offering Afternoon Teas and fine dining Wednesday through to Sunday whilst Dukes Lounge offers a more relaxed option 7 days a week.
+Take afternoon tea in the Grande, or enjoy relaxed dining in Dukes Lounge.

 Features